pallets/flask/docs/patterns/jquery.rst

 The HTML
 --------

-You index.html template either has to extend a `layout.html` template with jQuery loaded and the `$SCRIPT_ROOT` variable set, or do that on the top.
+Your index.html template either has to extend a `layout.html` template with jQuery loaded and the `$SCRIPT_ROOT` variable set, or do that on the top.
-Here the HTML code needed for our little application (`index.html`).
+Here's the HTML code needed for our little application (`index.html`).
 Notice that we also drop the script directly into the HTML here.
 It is usually a better idea to have that in a separate script file: